NaturalGIS/mapping_ecosystem_services/README.md

 Both the QGIS plugins and the scripts use a Spatial SQL approach to solve the problem thay are tasked to.

 The scripts are largerly faster than the QGIS plugin so, to analyze large amount of data, consider using them.
-Moreover one of the scripts was created to be run as a batch process that allows to analyze automatically large amount of data.
+Moreover one of the scripts was created to be run as a batch process that allows to analyze automatically several different input datasets.

 ## QGIS plugin: data preparation